 What this means for keen ramblers is that they can pick a time of year when the temperature best suits them.
 For instance, if you dislike walking in strong sunshine and heat, the springtime is probably a little better for you – and the scenery will be just as beautiful.

 One of the most appealing things about walking in Sardinia is simply the variety of trails on offer, which you can read more about below.
 If you love nothing more than a picturesque walk along the coast, you will find paths aplenty to delight you, while you will also have the chance to tackle mountain peaks and hike through gorges.
 Some of the highlights of a trip here include:

 Enjoying coastal walks

-Sardinia has a stunning coastline and there is no better way to make the most of it than to take a walk along it.
+There’s a stunning coastline in Sardinia, and it’s well worth time to expore..
 One of the most scenic areas is the Golfo di Orosei, which you can start to explore from Cala Fuili Bay in the coastal town of Cala Gonone.

 A fairly gentle trail, this path will lead you along some of the island’s most beautiful and rugged coastal landscapes, as well as through a section of Gennargentu National Park.
 By ending your walk at the beach at Cala di Luna, you can round off your day with a leisurely dip in the sea, or simply by spending some time relaxing on the sand.